Ravens fans scramble to snag tickets for playoff game many didn't foresee for up-and-down team

 Crampton was wearing the AFC North Champions hat he bought at the stadium Sunday and was carrying The Baltimore Sun’s front-page tribute to the win.

 The two placed the newspaper on the desk of a clerk who is a fan of the Pittsburgh Steelers, the divisional rival eliminated from playoff contention by the Ravens’ victory.
-Such levity was a welcome end to a high-pressure regular season, especially in a tough year for a city that saw another year of 300-plus homicides and other issues, Rheubottom said.
+Such levity was a welcome end to a high-pressure regular season, especially in a tough year for a city that saw another 300-plus homicides and other problems, Rheubottom said.

 “It’s been a high-blood-pressure-medication type of season,” Rheubottom said.
 “With all the stuff going on in the city, the negative news, we got something that everyone — Democrat or Republican, black or white — can wrap their head around.
 That was a great moment at the stadium.”